Online Gaming > BattleTech

 Late Game

-Merc Companies Building a Lance King of the Battlefield
+Mission Strategies King of the Battlefield

+More in depth tactics and strategies for early and mid game.
 Completing the Campaign and winning the day, or just jumping straight to Career.

 Campaign vs Career

 If this is your first time playing, definitely go with the Campaign first.
 This sets up what you start with when you do go for the Career mode.
-At the end of the Campaign, you automatically switch over to Career keeping everything you acquired during the campaign but without the travel limits.
+At the end of the Campaign, you automatically switch over to Career mode keeping everything you acquired during the campaign but without the travel limits.

 At the start of the Campaign, you will also get a brief tutorial that cannot be skipped.
 It is the lead up to important events and mayhem in the very near future.